Make a Li-ion battery charging pack for your Xbox 360 controller.

 De-solder all of the components from the board!

-In an act of barbarism I used my wire cutters to remove all of the circuits on the board as I feared that the li-po battery may produce too much power and cause a bridge inside of the battery holder.
-Afterwards I soldered on my wires that I needed.
-I had to split the wires as I simply cannot crossover between the two leads bridging them together.
+In an act of barbarism we used my wire cutters to remove all of the circuits on the board as we feared that the li-po battery may produce too much power and cause a bridge inside of the battery holder.
+Afterwards we soldered on my wires that were needed.
 This was a little problematic to get all of the wires in place as you want them long enough to solder on, but short enough where you can fit everything back together.

 If you leave the positive end on the bottom and negative on top. as well as doing wire bridging, the case will start to bulge out a little which is no good.
-Also i tried to use a thicker gauge wire which was a lot harder to control and solder into place without it breaking off all of time.
-I was using a 60W soldering iron set to max in order to solder directly onto the battery terminals. using anything less like a 30 or 40 watt iron will not allow the solder to stick properly and will result in the wires popping off. very frustrating.
+We tried to use a thicker gauge wire which was a lot harder to control and solder into place without it breaking off all of time.
+A 60W soldering iron set to max is the only way to solder directly onto the battery terminals. using anything less like a 30 or 40 watt iron will not allow the solder to stick properly and will result in the wires popping off.

 Sealing the battery casing.